jessegmeyerlab/proteomics-tutorial/manuscript.md

 Phosphopeptide enrichment is typically done after any isobaric labeling strategy, although several have investigated the importance of order at these stages.

 Phosphopeptide enrichment often uses titanium dioxide (TiO2) [@PMID:15858219] and/or IMAC such as Fe3+ coupled to solid-phase materials [@PMID:3085541; @PMID:35011700; @PMID:26584922].
+The most common cost-effective beads for phosphopeptide extraction with Ti are ReSyn and GL Sciences, and CubeBio for Fe-based beads.
 Often organic acids such as glutamic acid, lactic acid, glycolic acid is added to compete with acidic non-phosphopeptides for binding to the metal-ions.
 Carr and coworkers even demonstrated phosphoproteome analysis without any enrichment [@DOI:10.1006/abio.1996.0313].

 The use of Fe-IMAC column chromatography allows for the improved phosphopeptide from complex peptide mixtures [@PMID:25394399].
 Compared to other formats like StageTips or batch incubations with TiO2 or Ti-IMAC beads, Fe-IMAC columns have do not suffer from problems with poor binding or elution of phosphopeptides, and the efficiency of enrichment increases linearly with the amount of starting material [@PMID:28188522].
+Also with recent improvements to Ti based beads, the MagReSyn Ti-IMAC HP with Ti4+ attached with a flexible linker (to reduce steric hindrance) activated with phosphonate groups for Ti4+ chelation, and the MagReSyn Zr-IMAC HP, also with a flexible linker activated with phosphonate groups for Zr4+ chelation, have shown superior phosphopeptide extraction as compared to FE-IMAC.

 Multiple IMAC steps can be used in parallel or sequentially to improve phosphopeptide coverage.
 Lai et al., (2012) showed that the combined use of Fe3+-IMAC and Ti(4+)-IMAC chromatography enables complementary identification of more phosphorylation sites than either technique alone [@PMID:22886815].